sparkfabrik/company-playbook/content/resources/seniority-acc-dev-senior.md

 </span>

-* You don't shy away from the adoption of new technologies and practices, under the direction set by your elder team mates.
+* You shape new technologies, practices, tools, and knowledge, even when you work on customer projects if possible, according to the direction set by the CTO.

 <span class='score only-print'>